rjspencer/docs/theming.md

 :	the name of the venue where this event is taking place

 SupportingActs
-:	a comma seperated listing of the supporting acts for the event.
+:	a comma separated listing of the supporting acts for the event.
 Also see {if:EventHasSupportingActs}

 VenueWebsiteUrl
 :	the URL to the venue where the event is taking place.
 Also see {if:VenueHasWebsite}